phiresky/masters-thesis/content/5_experiments.md

 used tasks used to benchmark reinforcement learning algorithms are designed for a single agent, we use custom-built environments.

 The following shows which specific tasks we consider.
+We start with a simple task and continue with progressively harder tasks that have more complex information in the environment that the policy needs to process.

 ### Rendezvous task {#sec:rendezvous}